Back Up the Database

 Backup Interval — Set the schedule for automatic backups.
 Select one of the pre-configured intervals or use a cron expression to set up a custom interval (see cron expression syntax for reference).

 Backup Files Rotation — Specify a number of the database backup files to keep.
 This parameter lets you create a rotation of database backups.
-Only the specified number of the backups files are kept on your server.
+Only the specified number of the backups files is kept on your server.
 To disable the automatic backup rotation, set the number to '0' (zero).
 In this case, all backups files are kept and must be deleted manually.

 To delete a backup file manually, select the file in the list and click the trash button.